 ‘You are not ready yet’, the old lady replied.
 ‘I told you.
 Wait until you are ready.’

 Bianca became quiet and thoughtful.
 She had grown used by now to doing what she was asked to do.
 At times straight away, at other times of her own accord.
 Some days she could be very, very good.
 Once, she saw the old lady lift a huge basket of laundry that she thought would be too heavy for her.
-She ran to grab the heaviest side saying, ’Let me help you, grandma!’
+She ran to grab the heaviest side saying, ’Let me help you, grandma.’

 And both went to hang the clothes on the line.
 Another day she saw the porch covered with autumn leaves.
 She went to the shed, took the broom and swept them all away.

 Her bedroom was always tidy.
 Her clothes were folded nicely in the drawers.
 Her bed was made every morning.
-She laid the table at meal times.
-She kept the window panes crystal clear.
+She laid the table at mealtimes.
+She kept the windowpanes crystal clear.
 The kitchen floor shone like a mirror.

 One day she saw Grandma prepare the dough for their weekly bread.